FINNISH ANCESTRY

 2. Richard Anthony Jackson, born in 1954.
 Richard is married to Florence Darlene Hilliard, born in 1955 and daughter of Alvin and Joan Jacobson.
 They married on April 7, 2001.

-3. Carol Ann Jackson, born in 1956, who married Brian Howlett in 1980, later divorced.
+3. Carol Ann Jackson, born in 1956, who married Brian Gerard Howlett in 1980, later divorced.
 They have two children: Craig Gerard, born in 1983, and Stephanie Brianne Dinase, born in 1985.

 4. Stuart Eric Jackson, born in 1960.